niess/alouette/docs/docs/api.md

 <div markdown="1" class="shaded-box fancy">
 ## Undecay function

 The *undecay* function simulates a $\tau$ decay from a given decay product using the [Backward Monte Carlo][BMC] technique (BMC).
 The spin polarisation of the primary $\tau$ can be provided a posteriori as a callback function.
-Set *polarisation* to `NULL` (`None`) in order to ignore spin effects.
-The [decay products](#decay-products) format is described below.
+Setting *polarisation* to `NULL` (`None`) results in spin effects to be ignored.
+The format of [decay products](#decay-products) is described below.
 {: .justify}

 !!! note
     $\tau$ decay modes are indexed according to TAUOLA, see e.g. Appendix C of [Davidson et al. (2012)][Davidson2012] for a description of available modes.
-    If set to zero, then the decay is randomised over all modes, according to branching ratios.
+    If *mode* is set to zero, then the decay is randomised over all modes, according to branching ratios.
     {: .justify}

 !!! warning
     The daughter *momentum* must be non null in a backward decay.
-I.e. center of mass backward decays cannot be simulated.
+I.e. it is not possible to backward simulate center of mass decays.
     {: .justify}

 ### Configuration parameters